ArchitGupta-IITB/Digital-Circuits-Project/README.md

 # Digital-Circuits-Project
-EE224 of IIT Bombay Project
+This is a project for the course EE224

 https://app.diagrams.net/#HArchitGupta-IITB%2FDigital-Circuits-Project%2FSource%2F224Project.drawio